Which are the chicken breeds that only lay brown eggs? I have noticed that different breeds of chickens also lay eggs of different colors.

 Each hen can lay up to 5 eggs in one week if all conditions are favorable.
-Their gently and friendly personality make these chickens a good family flock.
+Their gentle and friendly personality make these chickens a good family flock.

 You can easily identify these birds from their single combs.
 Their feathers are white with incomplete black barring on the tail and back of the neck.

-Since they are heat and cold hardy chickens, you can raise them almost anywhere provided that the conditions are conducive.
+Since they are heat and cold hardy chickens, you can raise them almost anywhere, provided the conditions are conducive.
 This calm breed is suitable for both egg and meat production.